Don't Throw Sysco Out Because Amazon Is Buying Whole Foods

 Net income should hit the billion dollar mark

-For the first time since the fiscal year 2012, Sysco should see profits hit the $1 billion dollar mark.
+For the first time since the fiscal year 2012, Sysco should see profits hit the $1-billion dollar mark.
 In the fiscal year 2012, Sysco had a full year net income of $1,121,585.
 In the fiscal year 2016, Sysco came very close to seeing a billion in profits.
 Sysco's net income record was set in 2010 with $1,179,983 in profits.

-Through the first three-quarters of 2017, Sysco has earned $837,332 million in net income.
+Through the first three quarters of 2017, Sysco has earned $837,332 million in net income.
 That's just $162,678 million needed in the 4th quarter to hit the billion dollar profit mark.
-Based on earnings projections a billion in profits is easily in reach.
+Based on earnings projections, a billion in profits is easily in reach.
 An excellent fourth quarter could set a net income record for Sysco.

 Risk to Sysco